 Prosper Shaked is a Miami attorney for infant intestinal blockage and severe constipation who can help analyze your case and determine whether the complications were caused by medical malpractice or birth injuries.
-For a free legal consultation and more information about your options, contact the Law Offices of Prosper Shaked at (305) 694-2676.
+For a free legal consultation and more information about your options, contact the Prosper Shaked at (305) 694-2676.

 Severe Constipation in Miami Infants

 Constipation can have several causes ranging from diet or an intolerance of certain foods to food allergies.
 Sometimes there is no purely physical cause, and the issues may be attributed to a child holding back because of pain or a power struggle related to toilet training.
 Other times, it is not constipation at all, but just an infant establishing a regular bowel movement schedule.
 Irregular bowel movements do not necessarily mean an infant is constipated.

 In rare cases, constipation may be caused by a lack of nerves or by structural problems in the lower large intestine.
 Constipation can also be symptomatic of more serious medical conditions such as cystic fibrosis, necrotizing enterocolitis, or intussusception.
 There are several tests your doctor should order to ensure that the constipation is not a sign of a more severe medical condition.
 If your doctor misdiagnoses or fails to recognize other related symptoms, constipation and infant intestinal blockage can lead to severe, life-altering medical complications.

 Suing for Complications with Intestinal Blockages or Meconium Ileus in Miami